 🥄 How to Make Refrigerator Kosher Dill Pickles

 One word of warning about this recipe – if possible, open the windows before you start boiling the solution.
 It gives off a really strong onion odor.
 And don’t make this the day before you’re having company over because your house will still smell like it the day after :-)

 👉 PRO TIP: If you happen to have fresh dill in your garden or from your grocery store, you can use the heads in this recipe.
 Otherwise, dried dill seed works just as well.
 If you use the fresh dill, pack it in the jars with the cucumbers.
 If using dill seed, put them in with the vinegar solution.

 Make the Brine

 In a large saucepan, bring the water, vinegar, onion, garlic, mustard seed, canning salt and dill seed (if using) to a rapid boil.
 Cook until the salt has completely dissolved.
 Set the mixture aside and allow it to cool to room temperature.

-To sterilize the jars, place the jars in a large pot and fill with enough water to cover the jars.
+To sterilize the jars, place them in a large pot filled with enough water to cover.
 Bring to a boil.
 Boil 10 minutes.
-Remove the jars from the water using a canning jar lifter and place upside down on a kitchen towel to cool.
+Remove the jars from the water using a canning jar lifter and place them upside down on a kitchen towel to cool.